 Legal or political risks are defined as the potential loss or gain resulting from lawsuits or changes in laws and regulations.
 The result may lead to unplanned additional payments to policyholders or to the fact that contracts would be settled on an unfavourable basis.

-The biggest compliance related challenge came from the necessary changes and additional requirements to be made for the implementation of the GDPR legislation of May 2018.
-Especially the topic of the requiring of consents seem to pose challenges, as there is (to this day) a lot of uncertainty in the sector concerning the correct interpretation.
-Data Deletion is a second GDPR topic that is of major importance to DKV.
+The biggest compliance related challenge comes from the necessary changes and additional requirements to be made for the implementation of the GDPR legislation of May 2018.